ObjectsCountries/FOSS-Fight/README.md

 ### Nolok

-The main villain of Super Tux and Super Tux Kart. **Inspiration**: Grapplers (various fighting games)
+The main villain of Super Tux and Super Tux Kart. **Archetype**: Grappler

 * Protect (22P): Creates a force field that protects from strikes, but not throws.
 Pulls opponent in on strikes, but Nolok cannot move while in this position.
 On-block advantage/disadvantage does not change for the attacker.
 * Give Me a Hug (63214P): Runs towards the opponent to grab them.